Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-We add noise to the effective temperature and the metallicity supplied by the theoretical isochrones by assuming it is sampled from a normal distribution, $N(T_{\text{eff}},110^2)$, and metallicity is sampled from $N([Fe/H],0.1^2)$.
-Finally, we use the \cite{f99} extinction law with $R_V=3.1$ and $A_0=0.15$ to add extinction to the magnitudes in each passband.
 We continually sample until we have $10000$ stars sampled uniformly across the metallicity, mass and $\log(\text{age})$ parameter space.
-We recall that the widths of the spectroscopic parameter constraints are in line with \cite{Andrae_2023}, except the effective temperature which has been significantly increased to account for the large degeneracy between effective temperature and extinction.
+We recall that the widths of the spectroscopic {constraint on the parameter} are in line with \cite{Andrae_2023}, except the effective temperature which has been significantly increased to account for the large degeneracy between effective temperature and extinction.

-In our analysis, some of the error values of the sample will be altered to assess the performance of the model.
-In particular, we will inspect the sample when we have no floor error.
-Moreover, we will assess the model under uniform priors to illustrate the necessity of astrophysical priors.
-However, when we do this we mention it explicitly in the following sections.